camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 default.

-The same problems can occur by using a custom output variable mapping since `DmnDecisionTableResult` has methods that return the same collections as the predefined mappers.
-Additionally, it is not recommended to save a `DmnDecisionTableResult` or a `DmnRuleResult` as process/case variable because the underlying implementation can change in a new version of Camunda BPM.
+The same problems can occur by using a custom output variable mapping since `DmnDecisionResult` has methods that return the same collections as the predefined mappers.
+Additionally, it is not recommended to save a `DmnDecisionResult` or a `DmnDecisionResultEntries` as process/case variable because the underlying implementation can change in a new version of Camunda BPM.

 To prevent any of these problems, you should use primitive variables only.
 Alternatively, you can use a custom object for serialization that you control by yourself.

-# Accessing Variables from Decision Tables
+# Accessing Variables from Decisions

-DMN Decision tables contain multiple expressions which will be evaluated by the DMN engine.
-For more information about the expressions of a decision table please see our [DMN 1.1 reference][decision table].
+DMN Decision tables and Decision Literal Expressions contain multiple expressions which will be evaluated by the DMN engine.
+For more information about the expressions of a decision please see our [DMN 1.1 reference][decision table].
 These expressions can access all process/case variables which are available in the scope of the calling task.
 The variables are provided through a read-only variable context.

 As a shorthand, process/case variables can be directly referenced by name in expressions.
-For example, if a process variable `foo` exists, then this variable can be used in an input expression, input entry and output entry by its name.
+For example, if a process variable `foo` exists, then this variable can be used in an input expression, input entry and output entry of a decision table by its name.

 ```xml
 <input id="input">